Ashank007/ipc_legal_chatbot/README.md

 - Ensure Ollama is running: Make sure the Ollama server is active in your background.
 You can usually start it by simply installing it or running ollama serve if it's not set to auto-start.

-- Download the Llama 3.1 model: Pull the specific model required by the application:
+- Download the llama 3.1 model: Pull the specific model required by the application:

 ```
 ollama run llama3.1